GEOG 1300. People, Place and the Envrnmt. 3 Hours.

-Students in this course examine the hydrologic cycle, with an emphasis on surface water processes.
+Students examine the hydrologic cycle with an emphasis on surface water processes.
 Specific topics may include precipitation, infiltration, evapotranspiration, fluvial processes, and sediment transport.
 Using the physical concepts and equations related to these topics, students analyze water-related hazards, including flooding and drought, as well as water management and policy.
-While Texas-specific issues are emphasized, this course includes both U.S. and international geographies of hydrology, water resources, and water management.
+While Texas-specific issues are emphasized, students explore both U.S. and international geographies of hydrology, water resources, and water management.

 Prerequisite: GEOL 1403 or GEOG 2341 or GEOG 4432 and MATH 1314 or MATH 1369 or MATH 1420; or permission of instructor.

 GEOG 4432.
 Geomorphology.
 4 Hours.

 Students focus on surficial geological processes and the resulting landforms.
 Specific topics may include landscape processes associated with streams, glaciers, wind, coasts, mass wasting, weathering and soil development, and geologic structure.
 Labs emphasize landform analysis through interpretation of topographic maps and aerial photos.
 Two-hour laboratory.
 Two-hour laboratory.

 Prerequisite: GEOL 1303.